 Why Your Smoke Alarms Keep Going Off At Night – With Fixes

+That’s one quick reason, but there’s plenty of others.
 So, what are some of the most common reasons why your smoke alarm might keep going off at night?
-We have done a significant amount of research to figure out why smoke alarms go off in the middle of the night.
+We’ve done a significant amount of research to figure out why smoke alarms go off in the middle of the night.
 Take a look at the results of our work below, and figure out what is wrong with your smoke detector!

 The Two Types of Smoke Detectors